Kenneth Gibson (Scottish politician)

-Kenneth James Gibson (born 8 September 1961) is a Scottish politician serving as the Convenor of the Finance and Public Administration Committee since 2021.
-A member of the Scottish National Party (SNP), he has been the Member of the Scottish Parliament (MSP) for Cunninghame North since 2007, having previously represented the Glasgow electoral region from 1999 to 2003.
+Kenneth James Gibson (born 8 September 1961) is a Scottish politician who has served as the Presiding Officer of the Scottish Parliament since May 2026.
+A former member of the Scottish National Party (SNP), he resigned his party affiliation upon becoming Presiding Officer.
+He has been the Member of the Scottish Parliament (MSP) for Cunninghame North since 2007, having previously represented the Glasgow region between 1999 and 2003.